Cory-mjl/Cory-mjl/README.md

 👋 Hi, this is @Cory-mjl.

-💻 Proficient in Python, R, and familiar with data analysis and deep learning libraries such as PyTorch, PyG, scikit-learn, and pandas.
+💻 Proficient in Python, R, and familiar with data analysis and deep learning libraries.

 <!---
 Cory-mjl/Cory-mjl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.